 When food particles are poorly digested, we are also more likely to become sensitive to them.
 People with Hashimoto’s are particularly prone to be sensitive to gluten, dairy, and soy because these proteins are amongst the most difficult to digest and are also the most commonly eaten proteins in the Standard American Diet.

-When foods that a person is sensitive towards are ingested, they will develop IgG antibodies, which are the same types of antibodies that target the thyroid gland in autoimmune disease, towards these foods.
+When someone ingests foods that they are sensitive to, they will develop IgG antibodies, (which are the same types of antibodies that target the thyroid gland in autoimmune disease), towards these foods.
 With regular consumption, the immune system attack becomes upregulated as the influx of poorly digested foods triggers the immune system to make more of these types of antibodies.

 Additionally, the poorly digested foods will continue to feed the potentially problematic bacteria that live in the gut.
 (An overgrowth of opportunistic bacteria has been linked to autoimmunity!)